drovani/drovani.github.io/_posts/2016/2016-09-18-User-Cannot-Create-Patron-That-Fails-Validation.md

 	</dl>
 </aside>

 Of course, since new code has been added, new tests need to be made.
 Following the Microsoft convention for where tests are located, the solution is broken into two root folders: src and test.
 There is a one-to-one matching of projects with real code in the src folder, and projects that hold the unit tests for those projects.
-Test projects have the same name as their target, suffixed with '.Tests' (eg. src\Vigil.Domain and test\Vigil.Domain.Tests).
-The folder structure in the two projects should be identical, and all test classes have the same name as their target class, suffixed with 'Test' (eg. Vigil.Patrons.PatronFactory, Vigil.Patrons.PatronFactoryTest).
+Test projects have the same name as their target, suffixed with '.Tests' (eg. `src\Vigil.Domain` and `test\Vigil.Domain.Tests`).
+The folder structure in the two projects should be identical, and all test classes have the same name as their target class, suffixed with 'Test' (eg. `Vigil.Patrons.PatronFactory`, `Vigil.Patrons.PatronFactoryTest`).

 {% highlight c# linenos=table %}
 using System.Collections.Generic;